 - Stars: James Franco, Amber Tamblyn, Kate Mara

 This is the true story of Aron Ralston, who had to take extreme measures to save his own life.
 While on a hiking trip alone he had an accident where his right arm got stuck behind a boulder.
 His biggest fear was that he would die alone before anybody could find him.
 He quickly realized that rescue will not come as nobody knows his exact location, keeping this in mind he rationed his remaining food and water.
-Aron Ralston is also one of my favorite survivalists if you want to know the top 22 survivalists of all time check out my article Famous survivalists.
+Aron Ralston is also one of my favorite survivalists if you want to know the top 22 survivalists of all time check out my article Famous survivalists ( Top 22 ).

 He tried several improvised methods to wedge of the boulder off his hand but without any luck, he even had a camera with which he would make vlogs and you can clearly see his state was deteriorating quickly.
 After a couple of days, without any more food and water, he had to drink his own urine.
 In an act of desperation, he decided to cut his own wrists to end his life, but he was so dehydrated that his blood was so thick that he wouldn’t bleed out.

 Aron Ralston also tried to cut through his bones but this was impossible with his knife, eventually, he ended up breaking his bones of his right-hand end cut off the connecting muscle and tissue.
-After he cut off his hand he managed to come across a family which was hiking and he was eventually rescued.
-After recovering Aron Ralston continues to hike, and he allways leaves a note where he is heading for in his truck, just in case.
+After he cut off his hand he managed to come across a family that was hiking and he was eventually rescued.
+After recovering Aron Ralston continues to hike, and he always leaves a note where he is heading for in his truck, just in case.

 Touching the Void